katharinalisalin/demo-bug-template/docs/contributing/index.md

 We have invested significant time in reviewing our contribution process and carefully assessed the information that is crucial to us when reviewing and responding to issues.
-Each field in our issue templates has been thoughtfully curated, requesting only the information required to understand your report or request.
+Each field in our issue templates has been thoughtfully curated, requesting only the necessary information to understand your report or request.
 Therefore, it is mandatory for you to fill out every field as requested to the best of your knowledge without questioning the issue template.
-This ensures that every user and project maintainer, regardless of experience, can understand the content and severity of your report or request.
+Trust us, we need this information, because it ensures that every user and project maintainer, regardless of experience, can understand the content and severity of your report or request.

-> __Please note__ that we __reserve the right to close issues__ that require
+> __Please note that we reserve the right to close issues__ missing essential
-> more information, such as minimal reproductions, or that do not comply with
+> information, such as minimal reproductions, or that do not comply with
 > the quality standards and requirements stated in the issue template.
 Issues
 > can be reopened once the missing information has been provided.

 ### CoC violations

-As our [Code of Conduct] outlines, it is essential to treat the community and as stated in our [Code of Conduct], we expect all members of our community to treat each other with respect and use language that is inclusive and welcoming.
-We strive to create a positive and supportive environment, and any behavior that is inappropriate, threatening, offensive, or harmful violates our Code of Conduct.
+As stated in our [Code of Conduct], we expect all members of our community to treat each other with respect and use language that is inclusive and welcoming.
+We strive to create a positive and supportive environment, and consider any behavior that is inappropriate, threatening, offensive, or harmful in violation with our Code of Conduct.
 We take such violations seriously and will take appropriate action in response.

 > __Please note__ that we __reserve the right and have the responsibility to remove, edit, or reject any contributions__,
 > including comments, commits, and issues, that violate our Code of Conduct.
 We